Milwaukee Area Technical College

+History

 Milwaukee Area Technical College traces its roots to a 1911 Wisconsin law whose purpose was to encourage young adults who dropped out of high school to work full-time to continue their education part-time.
 Employers were required to allow workers to attend and students could participate in the evenings.

 In 1912, the Milwaukee Continuation School opened near Mason Street and the Milwaukee River.
 Its name was changed to the Milwaukee Vocational School in 1916 as trade skills were emphasized.
-Enrollment grew quickly, and in 1920-28, a new six-story building was completed at 6th & State Street–the core of what is now the Downtown campus.
+Enrollment grew quickly, and in 1920–28, a new six-story building was completed at 6th & State Street–the core of what is now the Downtown campus.
 An influx of adult students led to a new name in 1948, Milwaukee Vocational and Adult School.

 With a growth in technical courses, the name became Milwaukee Vocational, Adult and Technical School in 1964.
 In 1968, it merged with the Milwaukee Institute of Technology (founded in 1951) to become Milwaukee Technical College.
 The following year, it merged with the other vocational schools in the metropolitan area to form Milwaukee Area Technical College, which became a member of the statewide Vocational, Technical and Adult Education System (now the Wisconsin Technical College System).